sreayasasikumar-cpu/Data-Analytics-Portfolio/README.md

 # Machine Health & Equality Analysis Dashboard

+💡 Developed as part of a Data Analytics internship simulation (Deloitte)

+---

 ## 📊 Overview
 This project analyzes machine health and downtime across multiple factories using industrial telemetry data.
 The objective is to identify performance issues, reduce downtime, and improve operational efficiency through data-driven insights.